Cemeteries and Gravestones

 • First Burying Ground (est. 1717): located at corner of present Thomas and Summer Streets; graves were moved to the Common Burying Ground

 • Mechanic Street Burying Ground (est. 1786, last burial 1859): Mechanic Street; also known as New Cemetery; graves were moved in 1878 to Hope Cemetery and Rural Cemetery.
-Transcriptions available in Collections of the Worcester Society of Antiquity, Volume I.

 • Pine Meadow Burial Ground (est. 1828): graves were moved to make way for Boston & Albany Railroad

-• Catholic Burying Ground (est. 1835, sold 1905): Pleasant Street, bodies removed
+• First Catholic Cemetery – (est. 1835, sold 1905): Pleasant Street, bodies removed

 Current Cemeteries